-Our application for the lease of the platform never found its way through the maze of departments at CCC so the markets and activities we planned have not been possible.
-We have attached the remains of our programme at the end of this newsletter, some of the activities we may be allowed to follow up before Christmas.
-Some of you may have seen the CCC advertisement “Blue Skies” on the CCC website inviting interest in the lease of the pier platform.
-The Trust will certainly be putting in a bid for this lease to ensure the platform is used for a range of activities for all tastes and age groups.
-We would want to build a covered community stage next year for many groups, schools and bands to use.
+So that we are in readiness for this decision we are looking to build a covered community stage next year for many groups, schools and bands to use.
 We would like to build more retail huts and also an all-weather building for community activities, toilets, a larger café, museum/ educational space and whatever other suggestions we think would be popular.
 Email us your wish list.
 With your support we can make the platform of the pier the place to visit.

 We are seriously considering a suggestion from one of our members that an all-weather building could be produced via the Royal Institute of British Architects competition system for the most attractive design.
 Another idea is to find out if we could bring the metal shell of the old pier head café to shore.
 It is interesting to note how well the Victorians and Edwardians built their structures – it was the weak replacements built in the mid twentieth century to join the pier together again after the war which fell foul to storm damage not the Victorian parts of the long pier.